Frequently Asked Questions About Going Solar

 Homeowners can purchase a system directly or take out a solar loan.
 For loan financing, Creative Energies recommends Clean Energy Credit Union, a financial institution focused solely on providing loans that help people afford clean energy products and services such as solar electric systems, electric vehicles, and home energy efficiency retrofits.
 This financing option has no loan origination fees and no prepayment penalties.

-South-facing roofs with little to no shade are ideal for installing solar, however, East and West-facing roofs work great too.
-Some people prefer to install a new roof before going solar, but our Service Team can always uninstall and reinstall solar panels if a roof needs repairs.
+South-facing roofs with little to no shade are ideal for installing solar, however, East and West-facing roofs can work great too.
+If there are any doubts, it's always worth asking.
+Our team will always be honest and transparent about whether your home is suitable for solar.
+If you have an older roof that is needing to be replaced soon, some people opt to do their roof replacement before going solar, but our Service Team can always uninstall and reinstall solar panels if a roof needs repairs.

 - Can you put solar panels on a metal roof?